krgamestudios/Toy/index.md

 * First-class functions and closures
 * Extensible with importable native code
 * Can re-direct output, error and assert failure messages
-* Open-Source under the Zlib license
+* Open-Source under the zlib license